 The cheque burst into flame.
 She didn’t gesture or snap fingers or say ‘Abracadabra!’
 She thought the damn thing on fire and it was.
 He had an idea she could probably do that to anything.

 It did not even singe the white tips of her gloves.

-She dropped it on the table and it immediately lit up the green form.
+She dropped it on the table and it immediately lit up the yellow form.
 She had probably willed it to do that, too.

 “I am perfectly capable of providing for my daughter,” the General said.
 “Don’t you ever let me catch you suggesting otherwise again, or I will light more than your stupid, useless paperwork on fire.”